jerryjiang/Yoga-Book-C930/README.md

 # Yoga Book C930 Android x86 Installation Guide

+**Disclaimer: Even I've tested the process several times, there are still chances you may brick your device or loss data, you are on your own risk.**

 You may want to read the [Official Installation Guide](https://www.android-x86.org/installhowto.html) first.

+If you are familiar with the installation process, you may just want grab the [android.cfg](efi/boot/android.cfg) and do it yourself.

 ## Download Installation Media